passwordless-id/webauthn/docs/faq/passkeys-faq.md

 During registration, the `credential.synced` flag informs you if it's a synced credential or a hardware-bound one.

+## Can I decide if the created credential should be hardware-bound or synced?

-> Sadly, you cannot influence whether the passkey will be synced or not, see  (and voice your opinion!).
+Sadly, you cannot influence whether the passkey will be synced or not.
+This is not allowed by the API, see [issue #1714](https://github.com/w3c/webauthn/issues/1714), [issue #1739](https://github.com/w3c/webauthn/issues/1739) and [issue #1688](https://github.com/w3c/webauthn/issues/1688) among others (and voice your opinion!).

 > Note that some platforms behave differently depending on whether the credential should be discoverable or not.